apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 * Do not perform distributed operations, such as using using the _Distributed Lock service_
 * Avoid calling Region methods, particularly on non-colocated partitioned regions.
 * Avoid calling functions through `FunctionService`, since they can cause distributed deadlocks.
-* Do not use any GemFire APIs inside a `CacheWriter` in case you have _conserve-sockets_ set to true.
+* Do not use any GemFire APIs inside a `CacheWriter` if you have _conserve-sockets_ set to true.
 * Do not modify region attributes, since those messages will have priority and can cause blocks.
 * Avoid configurations where listeners or writers are deployed in a few nodes of the distributed system.
 Prefer a cluster-wide installation where every node can process the callback.
 * Operations inside a `CacheListener` are thread-safe and entries are locked for the current thread.